ooshyun/ooshyun.github.io/_posts/projects/2021-12-20-equalizer.md

     </p>
 </p>

 Specifically, I designed a biquid filter for high-pass, low-pass, band-pass, shelf, peak, and notch forms.
 And also it tested parallel IIR filter application, which used mainly wrapped fixed pole design and minimum phase through Hilbert Transform.
 The code for those designs and test is on the <a href="https://github.com/ooshyun/FilterDesign">github</a>.
 The code includes not only the implementation of the filter but also filt function in c and several digital signal processing examples such as <a href="https://github.com/ooshyun/FilterDesign/tree/master/study/fft_scratch">vanilia fft</a>.
-The list of details is as below.
+The part of this research implements into Olive Max and Olive Pro project for Hifi2-mini.

 **Measurement**
 <!-- {% include image.html